Bastion (video game)

 Bastion is a 2011 action role-playing video game developed by independent developer Supergiant Games and originally published by Warner Bros.
 Interactive Entertainment.
 In the game, the player controls "the Kid" as he moves through floating, fantasy-themed environments and fights enemies of various types.
 It features a dynamic voiceover from a narrator (Logan Cunningham), and is presented as a two-dimensional game with an isometric camera and a hand-painted art style.
 Bastions story follows the Kid as he collects special shards of rock to power a structure, the Bastion, in the wake of an apocalyptic Calamity.

 The game was built over the course of two years by a team of seven people split between San Jose and New York City.
-They debuted the game at the September 2010 Penny Arcade Expo, and it went on to be nominated for awards at the 2011 Independent Games Festival and win awards at the Electronic Entertainment Expo prior to release.
+They introduced the game at the September 2010 Penny Arcade Expo, and it went on to be nominated for awards at the 2011 Independent Games Festival and win awards at the Electronic Entertainment Expo prior to release.
 Bastion was published in July 2011 for Xbox 360 via Xbox Live Arcade, and in August 2011 through digital distribution for Microsoft Windows on Steam.
 Supergiant Games made it available as a browser game for Google Chrome in December 2011.
 It was released for Mac OS X and iOS in 2012, for PlayStation 4 and PlayStation Vita in 2015, for Xbox One in 2016, and Nintendo Switch in 2018.
 Bastions soundtrack was produced and composed by Darren Korb, and a soundtrack album was made available for sale in August 2011.

 During 2011, the game sold more than 500,000 copies, 200,000 of which were for the Xbox Live Arcade.
 It sold over three million copies across all platforms by January 2015.
 The game was widely praised by reviewers, primarily for its story, art direction, narration, and music.
 Opinions were mixed on the depth of the gameplay, though the variety of options in the combat system was praised.
 Bastion has won many nominations and awards since its release, including several for best downloadable game and best music, from review outlets such as IGN and Game Informer as well as from the Spike Video Game Awards, the Game Developers Conference, and the Academy of Interactive Arts & Sciences.